-The Ashbrook Academy is a summer program designed for rising high school juniors and seniors who share a deep interest in U.S. History and Politics.
-Unlike other courses or programs that tend to erode young Americans’ confidence and proper pride in their country by emphasizing its historical failures, the Ashbrook Academy invites students to consider the American experiment in self-government as a historical triumph, a victory for reason and the human spirit that warrants grateful celebration but also demands serious study.
+The Ashbrook Academies are summer programs designed for rising high school juniors and seniors who share a deep interest in U.S. History, Politics, and Economics.
+Unlike other courses or programs that tend to erode young Americans’ confidence and proper pride in their country by emphasizing its historical failures, the Ashbrook Academies invite students to consider the American experiment in self-government as a historical triumph, a victory for reason and the human spirit that warrants grateful celebration but also demands serious study.
 We believe that America’s experiment in self-government has proven exceptional because it is rooted in a series of moral assertions that we call self-evident truths: that all human beings are created equal, that they are endowed with natural rights, and that free governments require the consent of the governed.
 This is the American creed; it defines who we are as a people, and it belongs to all of us.

-The Academy meets for seven days (June 18-24, 2017) at the Ashbrook Center on the campus of Ashland University in Ashland, Ohio.
+The Academies on American History meet for seven days (June 16-22, 2019) at the Ashbrook Center on the campus of Ashland University in Ashland, Ohio.
 This summer we will be leading two separate academies simultaneously — one that will survey the most important questions that have faced our nation from its founding through the civil rights era and a second that will provide a more focused study of the Civil War era for more advanced students.

 Telling America’s Story